at-gmbh/terraform-template-azure-data-lake/README.md

 1. workspaces (e.g. `terraform workspace new dev`)
 2. directory-based

-We have chosen the later option, which means that we do not use workspaces.

 Here is a great explanation of both approaches: [HashiCorp Learn: Separate Development and Production Environments](https://learn.hashicorp.com/tutorials/terraform/organize-configuration?in=terraform/modules)

 ### Important notes